apievangelist-code/apim-intial-govtech/README.md

 kubectl apply -f Prerequisites/pv-events-aws.yaml
 ```

-### Install External-DNS
+### Install External-DNS (automatic generation)
-TO be written
+Not required in this context

 ### Install cert-manager (automatic generation)
-To be written
+Not required in this context

 ## Deploy Ingress gateway